Its-manpreet/Its-manpreet/README.md

 - 👋 Hi, I’m @Its-manpreet
 - 👀 I’m interested in makeing fun electronic projects
 - 🌱 I’m currently learning how to make a bot for Minecraft as well as discord
-- 💞️ I’m looking to collaborate on (i dont wanna fill anything here as i didn't understand what this sentence meant)
+- 💞️ I’m looking to collaborate on anything cool
-- 📫 How to reach me just dm me over on discord my id is Manpreet#0015 also join my discord sevrer https://discord.gg/9hp4W9YAVu
+- 📫 How to reach me just dm me over on discord my id changes alot so go to my website https://manpreet.tk also join my discord sevrer https://dsc.gg/chillclubop

 <!---
 Its-manpreet/Its-manpreet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.